nschlia/ffmpegfs/README.md

 * **Bugfix:** [Issue #102](https://github.com/nschlia/ffmpegfs/issues/102): Not all SQL queries where case sensitive, causing cache confusion.
 Several database entries were created, but only one was updated.
 Made all queries case sensitive.
 * **Bugfix:** [Issue #91](https://github.com/nschlia/ffmpegfs/issues/91): Fixed HLS problems with cache causing garbled videos and hick-ups in audio.
 * **Enhancement**: [Issue #103](https://github.com/nschlia/ffmpegfs/issues/103): If requested HLS segment is less than X (adjustable) seconds away, discard seek request.
 Segment would be available very soon anyway, and that seek makes a re-transcode necessary.
-Can be set with --min_seek_time_diff.
+Can be set with *--min_seek_time_diff*.
 Defaults to 30 seconds.

 ### Version 2.7 released